osks/ctenv/README.md

 - Files created with your UID/GID
 - Provides similar functionality as Podman's `--userns=keep-id` but with Docker
 - Optionally fixes ownership of mounted volumes with `:chown` (brings Podman's `:U` functionality to Docker)
-- Configurable contexts for reusable container setups
+- Configurable containers for reusable container setups

 ### Use cases